 Analyzing Bed Bath & Beyond's Unusual Options Activity

-Shares of Bed Bath & Beyond (NASDAQ:BBBY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $29.48.
+Bed Bath & Beyond (NASDAQ:BBBY) shares experienced unusual options activity on Friday.
+The stock price moved down to $28.95 following the option alert.

 - Option Type: SWEEP